turbonemesis/constitution/CONSTITUTION.md

 #### Section 3 - Meetings

 A. General meetings of the Senate are to be held at a reasonable time and location at least once per year.
 At least 48 hours notice shall be given to all active voting members prior to any official meeting.
 Only a member of the Senate may officially call meetings.
-Any member including those not part of the Senate may join these meetings upon invitation.
+Any member including those not part of the Senate may join these meetings if invited.

-B. It is recommended that official Senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.
+B. It is recommended that all official Senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.

 #### Section 3 – Quorum